patrickTumulty/pyAudGrav/README.md

 The code above illustrates the minimum code required to create a new audio file.
 Examination of the `calc_shift()` and `loop_gravity()` functions will reveal some of the other parameters available to fine tune the pyAudGrav algorithm.
 For best results the user is encouraged to experiment with these parameters.

-Some general advice for fine tuning these parameters.
-Create a simple plot of generated envelope over the original data.
-This should provide usefull insight into what the best
+Some general advice for fine tuning these parameters. [`atkThresh` and `relThresh`] Create a simple plot of generated envelope over the original data.
+This should provide usefull insight into where you shold set these values. [`panRatio` and `panThresh`] The panning values are derived from the number of samples shifted for each audio event normalized to a range of -100 to 100.

 ### `calc_shift()`